 In this Quarterly Report on Form 10-Q, the term "revenues" does not include the revenues of the unconsolidated limited liability companies ("LLCs") in which we have various non-controlling equity interests ranging from 33% to 95%.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5).
-As of March 31, 2013, we had investments or commitments in thirteen LLCs, twelve of which are accounted for by the equity method and one that is currently consolidated in our financial statements.
+As of June 30, 2013, we had investments or commitments in thirteen jointly-owned LLCs, twelve of which are accounted for by the equity method and one (Palmdale Medical Properties) that is consolidated in our financial statements through June 30, 2013.
+As discussed below, the master lease with a wholly-owned subsidiary of UHS related to Palmdale Medical Properties expired effective as of July 1, 2013 and, as of that date, Palmdale Medical Properties will be accounted for under the equity method.